Ultrasonic welding: Process

-For joining complex injection molded thermoplastic parts, ultrasonic welding equipment can be easily customized to fit the exact specifications of the parts being welded.
-The parts are sandwiched between a fixed shaped nest (anvil) and a sonotrode (horn) connected to a transducer, and a ~20 kHz low-amplitude acoustic vibration is emitted.
-(Note: Common frequencies used in ultrasonic welding of thermoplastics are 15 kHz, 20 kHz, 30 kHz, 35 kHz, 40 kHz and 70 kHz).
+For joining complex injection molded thermoplastic parts, ultrasonic welding equipment can be customized to fit the exact specifications of the parts being welded.
+The parts are sandwiched between a fixed shaped nest (anvil) and a sonotrode (horn) connected to a transducer, and a ~20-70kHz low-amplitude acoustic vibration is emitted.
 When welding plastics, the interface of the two parts is specially designed to concentrate the melting process.
 One of the materials usually has a spiked or rounded energy director which contacts the second plastic part.
 The ultrasonic energy melts the point contact between the parts, creating a joint.
 Ultrasonic welding of thermoplastics causes local melting of the plastic due to absorption of vibrational energy along the joint to be welded.
 In metals, welding occurs due to high-pressure dispersion of surface oxides and local motion of the materials.
 Although there is heating, it is not enough to melt the base materials.

 Ultrasonic welding can be used for both hard and soft plastics, such as semicrystalline plastics, and metals.
 The understanding of ultrasonic welding has increased with research and testing.
 The invention of more sophisticated and inexpensive equipment and increased demand for plastic and electronic components has led to a growing knowledge of the fundamental process.
-However, many aspects of ultrasonic welding still require more study, such as relating weld quality to process parameters.
-Ultrasonic welding continues to be a rapidly developing field.
+However, many aspects of ultrasonic welding still require more study, such as the relationship of weld quality to process parameters.

 Scientists from the Institute of Materials Science and Engineering (WKK) of University of Kaiserslautern, with the support from the German Research Foundation (Deutsche Forschungsgemeinschaft), have succeeded in proving that using ultrasonic welding processes can lead to highly durable bonds between light metals and carbon-fiber-reinforced polymer (CFRP) sheets.

-The benefit of ultrasonic welding is that the drying time is much shorter than conventional adhesives or solvents, so the workpieces do not need to remain in a fixture for long time untill the joint dries or cures.
+A benefit of ultrasonic welding is that there is no drying time as with conventional adhesives or solvents, so the workpieces do not need to remain in a fixture for longer than it takes for the weld to cool.
 The welding can easily be automated, making clean and precise joints; the site of the weld is very clean and rarely requires any touch-up work.
 The low thermal impact on the materials involved enables a greater number of materials to be welded together.
 The process is a good automated alternative to glue, screws or snap-fit designs.

-It is typically used with small parts (e.g. cell phones, consumer electronics, disposable medical tools, toys, etc.) but it can be used on parts as large as a small automotive instrument cluster.
-Ultrasonics can also be used to weld metals, but are typically limited to small welds of thin, malleable metals, e.g. aluminum, copper, nickel.
+Ultrasonic welding is typically used with small parts (e.g. cell phones, consumer electronics, disposable medical tools, toys, etc.) but it can be used on parts as large as a small automotive instrument cluster.
+Ultrasonics can also be used to weld metals, but are typically limited to small welds of thin, malleable metals such as aluminum, copper, and nickel.
 Ultrasonics would not be used in welding the chassis of an automobile or in welding pieces of a bicycle together, due to the power levels required.